viktorwinschel/mes/README.md

 ## Documentation

-Documentation is currently being built and will be available soon.
+Documentation is currently being built and is available here: https://viktorwinschel.github.io/mes/
-Here?

-https://viktorwinschel.github.io/mes/